mkdecisiondev/devdocs/aws/advanced-topics/pass-file-through-API-gateway/pass-file-through-API-gateway.md

 API Gateway now allows for the passing of binary media types (i.e. files).
 In this document, we will be showing you how to pass through a PDF file.

-First create an API in API Gateway by clicking the “Create API” button in the top left of the screen and following the instruction to name and create the API.
+First create an API in API Gateway by clicking the "Create API" button in the top left of the screen and following the instruction to name and create the API.

 ![alt text](images/image1.png)